Discover Classes. Earn 10% Rewards.

 The Intro to DJing (DJ 101) course is the perfect option for a beginner DJ who wants to hit the ground running.
 By covering basic DJ techniques as well as some core skills for mixing and blending live, this crash course is an effective way to build competence in live performances.
 To emphasize the importance of live performance, the course is capped with each student performing a 15-minute set in front of classmates, showcasing in real time their newly developed skills.
 They also offer an Accelerated Intro to DJ Course, which combines the introductory material covered in the DJ 101 course with additional intermediate mixing techniques.
 Both of these introductory courses operate over the course of six weeks, meeting two times a week.

-is home to The National Conservatory of Arts, a community music school In partnership with the nonprofit Royal Conservatory of Music.
+Is home to The National Conservatory of Arts, a community music school In partnership with the nonprofit Royal Conservatory of Music.
 Operating with a belief that music is a fundamental part of human life and following scientific research into music that suggests that music education can have a profound positive impact on development, The National Conservatory of Arts offers individual and group instruction to students of all levels and ages.
 The National Conservatory of Arts offers group piano classes, with introductory classes both for children with Beginner Piano for Ages 7-8 and for adults with Late Beginner Group Piano for Adults and Adult Piano

 Virtual Music Classes